aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 Aiven for OpenSearch®
 '''''''''''''''''''''

 Aiven for OpenSearch® is the open source continuation of the original Elasticsearch service.
+The EOL for Aiven for OpenSearch® is generally dependent on the upstream project.

 +-------------+------------------------+------------------+------------------+
 | **Version** | **Aiven EOL**          | **Availability   | **Upstream EOL** |